 The importance of breach detection and reporting

-Even if an organisation has taken the necessary steps to structure and permission the information they process, they will still be liable to receive significant sanctions if they fail to detect and report personal data breaches.
+Even if an organisation has taken the necessary steps to structure and gain consent for the information they process, they will still be liable to receive significant sanctions if they fail to detect and report personal data breaches.

 Under the GDPR, a breach encompasses any destruction, loss, unauthorised disclosure of or access to personal data.
 It is mandatory to report all breaches that are likely to result in ‘a risk to people’s rights or freedoms’ to a relevant authority within 72 hours, and where this risk is significant, to the individuals themselves.